-Dry needling uses thin needle inserted into the skin and muscle directly at a myofascial trigger point.
+Dry needling uses thin needles inserted into the skin and muscle directly at a myofascial trigger point.

 A myofascial trigger point is a focus of small muscle fibre contraction knots, which are related to the production and maintenance of the pain cycle.